OVS-ACTIONS(7) Open vSwitch OVS-ACTIONS(7)

 integer Observation Domain ID sent in every IPFIX flow

-record.
+fications above.
 Defaults to 0.

 When sending samples to IPFIX collectors, the unsigned 32-bit